lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 \fontsize{8}{12}
 ```
 # snakemake is used to run the workflow
-# --snakefile parameter is used to locate the Snakefile workflow
-# --configfile is used to override the Snakefile default parameter file
-# --jobs specifies the number of threads to use for the workflow (e.g. use 4 if you have 4 core PC)
-# --stats collects information on the snakemake run that will be included later on in this report
-# `call` is a snakemake target that specifies the sniffles workflow

-snakemake --snakefile ./pipeline-structural-variation/Snakefile --configfile ./config.yaml --jobs 8 call
+snakemake --snakefile ./pipeline-structural-variation/Snakefile --configfile ./config.yaml --jobs 8 eval
 ```
 \fontsize{10}{14}

+The **`eval`** task specifies that the analysis is performed and the results are compared to the GIAB truthset.
+If you are not using the dataset packaged with the tutorial (or other GM24385 dataset) then the workflow can be run with the **`call`** suffix instead.
+This will map reads and prepare a high-confidence set of SVs; the benchmarking will not be performed.

 \pagebreak

 # Prepare the analysis report

-The **`Rmarkdown`** script can be run using the **`knit`** dialog in the **`Rstudio`** software.

-The document can also be rendered from the command line with the following command.
-This command is  run automatically during the Snakemake workflow.
+The tutorial document can also be prepared from the Linux command line with the following command.

 \fontsize{8}{12}
 ```
-R --slave -e 'rmarkdown::render("ont_tutorial_cas9.Rmd", "html_document")'
+R --slave -e 'rmarkdown::render("ont_tutorial_sv.Rmd", "html_document")'
 ```
 \fontsize{10}{14}

+This will prepare an HTML format document called **`ont_tutorial_sv.html`** that, depending of modifications to the **`config.yaml`** file will closely resemble this tutorial vignette.